asyncapi/spec/spec/asyncapi.md

           "type": "object",
           "properties": {
             "applicationInstanceId": {
-              "description": "Unique identifier for a given instance of the publishing application", "type": "string"
+              "description": "Unique identifier for a given instance of the publishing API", "type": "string"
             }
           }